If you could invite anyone to a dinner party, dead or alive, who would you choose?

 A polymath is a person of great learning in several fields.
 Leonardo da Vinci, who lived in the 15th century, pottered around with invention, painting, sculpting, architecture, science, mathematics, engineering, literature, anatomy, geology, astronomy, botany, writing, history and cartography.

-There’s an interesting fact that I distinctly remember reading about years ago, although a little disturbing, but ingenious all the same.
+There is an interesting fact that I distinctly remember reading about years ago, although a little disturbing, but ingenious all the same.
 Due to his curiosity of anatomy, and not being a physician, meant that he would have to hire grave robbers to dig up freshly laid corpses for dissection.
 Highly illegal?
 Yes.
 However he was able to identify all the bones and muscles of the body and how they functioned.
-In those days, this would have been a breakthrough.
+In those days, this would have been considered a breakthrough.

 “It had long since come to my attention that people of accomplishment rarely sat back and let things happen to them.
 They went out and happened to things.”